If you have oily and sensitive skin and you’re looking for a great cleanser, I think I might’ve found the one for you.

 The Effaclar H Cleanser contains fragrance that is a bit strong for my personal taste and I would describe it as a medicinal type of scent that’s unique to all La Roche Posay’s products that contain fragrance.
 It’s their signature scent.

-To cleanse your face, you only need to lather a small amount of product with water in the palm of your hand and apply to wet face.
+To cleanse your face, you only need to lather a small amount of product with water in the palm of your hand and apply it to your wet face.

 I like to use one full pump when I am removing my tinted sunscreen and the Jane Iredale’s Mineral Pressed Powder foundation I usually wear throughout the day.